ugrewer/APSIM_RotationTraining/docs/continuous cropping of a single crop.rst

 Further, the high level of yield variability can be noted, ranging from the lowest level of 2.9 t/ha to its highest level at 8.8 t/ha.

-Single crop without state carry-over
+Continuous simulation of a single crop: without state carry-over
 -------------------------------------
 Let us now compare the above results to the simulation result when resetting major state variables after each crop cycle.
 Specifically, we will reset soil water, soil nutrient, and surface organic matter pools on the 1st May every year.